 Figure 21.
-State Diagram for Entering/Leaving Restricted Token Dialog
+State Diagram for Interaction of Restricted and Nonrestricted Token Modes

 Nonrestricted Token Mode (NP15-0 = 08H)

 This is the default option selected at chip-reset, transmit-reset, or ring-recovery.
 In this mode FORMAC Plus reissues the same type of token as that captured.
 In this mode, FORMAC Plus transmits asynchronous data only when a non-restricted token is received.
 Synchronous data, however, is transmitted on any token regardless of its type.